2020 deployment of federal forces in the United States: Timeline

-Activities in Washington D.C.
+Activities in Washington, D.C.

 On June 1, 2020, amid the George Floyd protests in Washington, D.C., security forces deployed tear gas and other riot control tactics to forcefully clear Lafayette Square and surrounding streets of protesters to create a path for President Trump and senior administration officials to walk from the White House to St. John's Episcopal Church for a photo op.
 Just before visiting the church, Trump delivered a speech urging state governors to quell violent protests by using the National Guard to "dominate the streets", or he would otherwise "deploy the United States military and quickly solve the problem".

 A number of law enforcement agencies were involved in the clearing operation, including personnel from the U.S. Park Police (USPP), U.S. Secret Service, Federal Bureau of Prisons, Arlington County Police Department, U.S. Marshals Service, Drug Enforcement Administration (DEA), Federal Bureau of Investigation (FBI), and Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
 D.C.
 National Guard Military Police were present but did not participate.

-On June 3, armed camouflaged individuals were seen on the streets of Washington D.C.
+On June 3, armed and camouflaged individuals were seen patrolling the streets of Washington, D.C. wearing anti-riot gear.
 The individuals refused to identify themselves to journalists.
 A representative of the National Guard later identified the individuals as employees of the Bureau of Prisons.